ardtieboy/cahpi/Readme.md

 ## Installing on raspberry pi

-    cd cardsvshumanity
+    cd ~/cardsvshumanity
     scp * pi@192.168.0.201:/home/pi/Desktop/cardsvshumanity

-Make sure a cronjob is set:
+Make sure a cronjob is set on the raspberry pi:

 To check: